-We are a primarily non-asset based provider of transportation services to shippers throughout the United States and in the Canadian provinces of Ontario and Quebec.
+We are primarily an asset light provider of transportation services to shippers throughout the United States and in the Canadian provinces of Ontario and Quebec.
 We offer flatbed and dry van trucking services, as well as rail-truck and steamship-truck intermodal and truck brokerage services.
 We primarily operate through a contractor network of independent sales agents and owner-operators of tractors and trailers.
 In return for their services, we pay our agents and owner-operators a percentage of the revenue they generate for us.

-Our owner-operators provided us with approximately 3,400 tractors and approximately 2,800 trailers, which represented substantially all of the tractors and over 50% of the trailers used in our business.
-Our use of agents and owner-operators reduces our need to provide non-driver facilities and tractor and trailer fleets.
+Our owner-operators provided us with approximately 3,400 tractors and approximately 3,400 trailers, which represented substantially all of the tractors and over 50% of the trailers used in our business.
+Our use of agents and owner-operators reduces our need to provide terminals and tractor and trailer fleets.
 The primary physical assets we provide to our agents and owner-operators include a portion of our trailer fleet, our headquarters facility, our management information systems and our intermodal depot facilities.
 Our business model provides us with a highly variable cost structure, allows us to grow organically using relatively small amounts of cash, gives us a higher return on assets compared to many of our asset-based competitors and preserves an entrepreneurial spirit among our agents and owner-operators that we believe leads to improved operating performance.
-In 2008, approximately 87.3%, of our total operating expenses were variable in nature.
-Our capital expenditures for 2008 were \$10.1 million.
-In 2008, our return on average assets was 7.1%.
+In 2009, approximately 83.4%, of our total operating expenses were variable in nature.
+Our capital expenditures for 2009 were \$22.3 million.
+In 2009, our return on average assets was 2.4%.

-Over the past seven years, our operating revenues have increased to \$759.5 million in 2008 from \$213.3 million in 2001, a compounded annual growth rate of 19.9%.
-Our net income has increased to \$14.9 million in 2008 from \$5.2 million in 2001, a compounded annual growth rate of 16.2%.
+Over the past eight years, our operating revenues have increased to \$503.2 million in 2009, reaching a maximum level of \$759.5 million in 2008, from \$213.3 million in 2001, a compounded annual growth rate of 11.3%.
 We have achieved this growth through a mixture of organic growth and acquisitions.
-We expect to continue to make strategic acquisitions of companies that complement our non-asset based business model, as well as companies that derive a portion of their revenues from asset based operations.
+We expect to continue to make strategic acquisitions of companies that complement our asset light business model, as well as companies that derive a portion of their revenues from asset based operations.
 We believe that our willingness to expand our business to include a portion of asset based operations will expand the universe of potential acquisition targets, as most companies that we consider acquiring use a combination of asset based and non-asset based operations.
 We also intend to continue our organic growth, primarily by recruiting new agents and increasing the productivity of our existing agents.
 We believe that increasing our agent network is critical to our ability to penetrate new shipping markets and also to expand our network of owner-operators.